 Figure 6.
-Mass-normalized ROS concentrations (ROS{DCFH}C{norm}) of dark and UV-aging (yellow borders) experiments with Fe^{III}Cit/CA proxies (experiments 7-11 listed in Table 2) at two different relative humidities (25 and 75% RH) in air (violet) and nitrogen (light violet).
+ROS concentrations (ROS{DCFH}) of dark and UV-aging (yellow borders) experiments with Fe^{III}Cit/CA proxies (experiments 7-11 listed in Table 2) at two different relative humidities (25 and 75% RH) in air (violet) and nitrogen (light violet).
 The gray bar denotes the standard deviation of the experiments under the same conditions.

 The UV-aged samples in air (violet) and in nitrogen (light violet) are depicted with yellow borders under RH = 25 and 75% in Figure 6.
-Regardless of RH conditions and the type of carrier gas, $\frac{ROS{DCFH}}{C{norm}}$ in particles exposed to UV light were approximately ten times higher than those in particles that were not exposed to any light.
-The highest concentrations were measured under 25% RH in air ($\frac{ROS{DCFH}}{C{norm}} = 0.15 \pm 0.05 \text{ nmol H}2\text{O}2 \text{ eq } \mu\text{g}^{-1}$, as already depicted in Figure 5).
-Particles photochemically aged under low humidity (25% RH) showed higher $\frac{ROS{DCFH}}{C{norm}}$ than those aged at 75% RH with the same carrier gas, which is consistent with the effect of RH on the data for the three aerosol types shown in Figure 5 above.
+Regardless of RH conditions and the type of carrier gas, ROS{DCFH} in particles exposed to UV light were approximately ten times higher than those in particles that were not exposed to any light.
+The highest concentrations were measured under 25% RH in air $(ROS{DCFH} = 0.15 \pm 0.05 \, \text{nmol} \, \text{H}2\text{O}2 \, \text{eq} \, \mu \text{g}^{-1}$, as already depicted in Figure 5).
+Particles photochemically aged under low humidity (25% RH) showed higher ROS{DCFH} than those aged at 75% RH with the same carrier gas, which is consistent with the effect of RH on the data for the three aerosol types shown in Figure 5 above.

 At low humidity, CA particles become highly viscous (Kasparoglu et al., 2022; Reid et al., 2018), and thus diffusion of, e.g., oxygen from the gas to the particle phase becomes limited.
 Alpert et al. (2021) found that the photochemical aging of such viscous particles produces a large amount of carbon-centered free radicals (CCFR, see Figure 1) in their interior.
 These CCFRs are a sink for oxygen to generate ROS, mostly through a first generation of peroxy radicals.
 If this oxygen demand exceeds the oxygen supply by uptake from the gas phase (driven by the rather low solubility of oxygen) and diffusion from the surface towards the interior (reduced by low diffusivity in the viscous SOA medium at low RH), anoxic conditions are induced in the interior of the particles (Alpert et al., 2021).
-By modeling this system, they simulated ROSDCFH Chorm $\simeq 8 \times 10^{-3}$ nmol H2O2 eq μ g-1 for 20% RH.
-However, our online measurements also showed high ROSDCFH Chorm in particles

-Though we caution that a limited amount of oxygen in the particle phase (from the nebulized solution, diffusion through the permeable tubing and/or oxygen traces in the N2 gas flow not being may have led to only about a factor of 100 % pure)was decrease of oxygen when switching from air to N2).
-The low levles of oxygen must then have been sufficient to oxidize the CCFR (see R2 in Table 1) and start ROS cycling reactions.
-Thus, we assume a reduction of the O2 concentration by a factor of 100 in the N2 carrier gas experiments in comparison to air.
-In addition, we cannot rule out that ROS{DCFH} C{DOTD} also includes the detection of CCFRs by a HRP reaction with CCFR their reaction with horse radish peroxidase (HRP).
+By modeling this system, they simulated ROS{DCFH} $\simeq 8 \times 10^{-3}$ nmol H2O2 eq μ g-1 for 20% RH.
+However, our online measurements also showed high ROS{DCFH} in particles aged in nitrogen in which we do not assume oxygen being present in the bulk.
+We argue that a limited amount of oxygen in the particle phase (from the nebulized solution, diffusion through the permeable tubing and/or the N_2 gas flow not being 100% pure) was sufficient to oxidize the CCFR (see R2 in Table 1) and start ROS cycling reactions.
+Thus, we assume a reduction of the O_2 concentration by a factor of 100 in the N_2 carrier gas experiments in comparison to air.
+In addition, we cannot rule out that ROS{DCFH} also includes the detection of CCFRs by a HRP reaction with CCFR.
 If this is the case, there is a higher fraction of CCFRs among all ROS under anoxic conditions, which we were not able do discriminate with the OPROSI.